 - Add the base ingredients into a high-speed blender and blend until smooth.
 Add more almond milk as needed for desired level of consistency.
 If your base is too runny, add more frozen fruit.

-- With a spatula, transfer the base into a bowl, add toppings and enjoy!
+- With a spatula transfer the base into a bowl, add your toppings, and enjoy!

 Is mindful nutrition something you think about?
 I would love to hear from you!
 Comment below any approaches you find helpful when it comes to mindfulness and getting connected with yourself, or any thoughts you have about today’s post.
-Be sure to let us know if you give this smoothie bowl recipe a try by snapping a photo of it and sharing it on Instagram by tagging @thenourishedvibe @botanicahealth with the hashtag #TheNourishedVibe #MindfulNutrition so we can see and share your healthy creations!
+Thank you for visiting and reading today’s post, have an amazing day!